 The flipside: you might feel a little shy about having plastic surgery; choosing to have individual procedures will allow for a more gradual and less obvious change.

 How you choose to approach these two procedures is up to you.
 Consider your personal circumstances and make the decision that works best for you.
 As long as it is medically safe, there isn’t really a wrong way to approach this.
-Dr. Slack is available to discuss all of your options during a free consultation.
+Dr. Slack is available to discuss all of your options during a consultation.
 Please get in touch to have your questions answered.